unhcr-mena/proGres_v4_data_quality/README.md

 ## Guide for reproducibility:

-1) Refer to the setup instructions and requirements listed in: 00_DQ_setup_instructions.xlsx and 00_requirements.txt
+1) Refer to the setup instructions and requirements listed in: 00_DQ_setup_instructions.xlsx and 00_requirements.txt to install python version 3.9.7 and      all necessary libraries
 2) To get data quality indicators (irregularities) associated with progres ids, run:
    01_data_quality_checks.ipynb
 3) To get data quality indicators (irregularities) associated with progres ids AND all the tables needed as input for the data quality PowerBi dashboard, run: